yumataesu/UEX/README.md

 SUPER W.I.P UE4 setup with TD for Live production system

 * Transform camera by OSC from TouchDesigner
-* Load/Unload levels by OSC
+* Load/Unload levels by OSC from TouchDesigner
 * Disolve effect between loading/unloading levels.
 * imgui
 * Spout to TouchDesigner